Connect with others who understand.

 3. Skip Antiperspirants

 Some doctors recommend skipping antiperspirants, which may cause more skin irritation, during treatment.
 Instead, try dusting your armpits with cornstarch to absorb extra moisture and reduce friction.
-But check with your doctor — some health care professionals may allow natural deodorants or recommend that you avoid antiperspirants containing aluminum.
+But check with your doctor — some healthcare professionals may allow natural deodorants or recommend that you avoid antiperspirants containing aluminum.

 4. Keep the Area Clean